MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/expressions/report-builder-functions-lookupset-function.md

  A constant that specifies the name of a dataset in the report.
 For example, "ContactInformation".

 ## Return
- Returns a **VariantArray**, or **Nothing** if there is no match.
+ Returns a **VariantArray**, or **Nothing** if there's no match.

 ## Remarks
- Use **LookupSet** to retrieve a set of values from the specified dataset for a name/value pair where there is a 1-to-many relationship.
-For example, for a customer identifier in a table, you can use **LookupSet** to retrieve all the associated phone numbers for that customer from a dataset that is not bound to the data region.
+ Use **LookupSet** to retrieve a set of values from the specified dataset for a name/value pair where there's a 1-to-many relationship.
+For example, for a customer identifier in a table, you can use **LookupSet** to retrieve all the associated phone numbers for that customer from a dataset that isn't bound to the data region.

  **LookupSet** does the following: